Back to Overview of the scheme

 This page describes how the Energy Savings Scheme can help to reduce energy bills by installing energy efficient equipment in your home

-If you have any concerns about people offering you services, or believe they have not acted fairly, you may wish to contact the ACCC or Fair Trading NSW.
+If you have any concerns about people offering you services, or believe they have not acted fairly, you may wish to contact NSW Fair Trading.

 The NSW Office of Environment and Heritage also provides more information on how you can save energy in your home.